-Ensuring that every service member is medically protected and fit for duty is our primary objective.
+Our primary objective is ensuring that every service member is medically protected and fit for duty.
 Together with the military commanders, we use a variety of tools to achieve this outcome.

-Physical fitness and health promotion are critical elements in meeting the most basic health preparedness expectations of our commanders.
-We have also instituted an Individual Medical Readiness (IMR) metric to assess each service member's preparedness for deployment.
-Current health assessments and dental examinations and up-to-date medical vaccination records comprise some of the measures that are used to calculate the IMR of U.S. military forces.
+Physical fitness and health promotion are critical elements in meeting the most basic health-preparedness expectations of our commanders.
+We instituted an Individual Medical Readiness (IMR) metric to assess each service member's preparedness for deployment.
+Current health assessments and dental examinations and up-to-date medical vaccination records comprise some of the measures we use to calculate the IMR of U.S. military forces.

 The Department has programs to protect our service members against a variety of illnesses.
 The Department continues to view smallpox and anthrax as real threats that may be used as potential bioterrorism weapons against our soldiers, sailors, airmen and marines.

 To date, with vaccines we have protected almost 1.5 million Department members against anthrax spores and more than 1.1 million against the smallpox virus.
 These vaccination programs have an unparalleled safety record and are setting the standard for others in the civilian sector.
-Working closely with the Department of Health and Human Services, the Food & Drug Administration (FDA), we restarted the mandatory anthrax vaccination program, after it was again validated by the FDA as safe and effective against all types of anthrax exposure.
+We are in the process of restarting the mandatory anthrax vaccination program, after the FDA published the Final Order confirming that the anthrax vaccine absorbed (AVA) is safe and effective for its labeled indication to protect individuals at high risk for anthrax disease.

 We are also ensuring our service members are medically evaluated before deployments, upon return and then again 90-180 days after deployment.
-These health assessments provide a comprehensive picture of the fitness of our forces, and highlight areas where intervention is indicated.
-For example, we've learned that service members do not always recognize or voice health concerns at the time they return from deployment.
-By reaching out to them three to six months later, we've found that about half of them report physical concerns, such as back or joint pain, and a third of them have mental health concerns.
-This allows the medical staff to provide education, reassurance, or additional clinical evaluation and treatment, as appropriate.
+These health assessments provide a comprehensive picture of the fitness of our forces and highlight areas where intervention is indicated.
+For example, we have learned that service members do not always recognize or voice health concerns at the time they return from deployment.
+By reaching out to them three to six months later, we have found that approximately half of them report physical concerns, such as back or joint pain, and a third of them have mental-health concerns.
+This additional evaluation gives medical staff an opportunity to provide education, reassurance, or additional clinical evaluation and treatment, as appropriate.
 Fortunately, as these clinical interactions occur, we have learned that only a fraction of those with concerns have diagnosed clinical conditions.

-At your direction, we have implemented new health benefits that extend TRICARE coverage to members of the Guard and Reserve.
+At the direction of Congress, we have implemented new health benefits that extend TRICARE coverage to members of the Guard and Reserve.
 We implemented the TRICARE Reserve Select (TRS) health plan for Reserve Component personnel and their families as mandated in the NDAA for FY 2005, and then amended in the NDAA for FY 2006.
 We are now working on the new program mandated by the NDAA for FY 2007.
-Today, over 34,000 reservists and their families are paying the premiums and getting TRS coverage.
+Today, more than 34,000 reservists and their families are paying the premiums and getting TRS coverage.
 We have made permanent their early access to TRICARE upon receipt of call-up orders and their continued access to TRICARE for six months following active duty service for both individuals and their families.
+Our FY 2008 budget request includes \$381 million to cover the costs of this expanded benefit.

-Reduced Death, Injuries and Diseases During Military Operations
+Reduced Death, Injuries and Diseases during Military Operations

-The performance of our military medical personnel on the battlefield and in our medical facilities in the United States has been extraordinary.
-Our investments in people, training, technology and equipment have paid huge dividends.
+Our military medical personnel have performed extraordinarily on the battlefield and in our medical facilities in the United States.
+Our investments in people, training, technology and equipment have paid major and historic dividends.
 We have established new standards in virtually every major category of wartime medicine: